 Wm.
-Thomas Walker is the Dean of the Division of Continuing Education at the University of Missouri-St. Louis.
-In his capacity as dean he oversees all Continuing Education activity for the university.
+Thomas Walker is the Dean of the School of Professional & Continuing Studies at the University of Missouri-St. Louis.
+In his capacity as dean he oversees all professional and continuing education activity for the university.
 A native of Mobile, AL, his educational background includes degrees from the University of Southern Mississippi, the University of North Texas, and a Doctor of Arts in music performance from the University of Northern Colorado.

 Walker’s doctoral research (The Effects of an Epoxy Resin Surface Coating on the Characteristic Sound of the Trombone) inspired his continuing interest in music technology.
 He developed a series of four courses in music technology and analog and digital recording technology.
 He also provided digital editing and mastering services for music department faculty and ensemble recordings.